ericaraujophd/25fa-cs112/content/week00/lab00.md

 Each lab and homework will contain a link to a **GitHub Classroom** assignment invitation.
 The lab or homework will give you instructions on how to accept the invitation and then download the code for that assignment.

 When you click on the link, a repository for you will be created.
 The webpage will give you instructions on how to see that repository.
-The webpage for your repo will look something like this: https://github.com/24SP-CS112/lab00-yourgithubteam
+The webpage for your repo will look something like this: `https://github.com/24SP-CS112/lab00-yourgithubteam` (Note: this URL doesn't exist!
+It is just an example to show you what your repo URL will look like.)

 :::{important}
 Click on the [invitation for this lab.](https://classroom.github.com/a/BgC81DgP)